olga-od-ua/hello_ireland/README.md

 # MY ACKNOWLEDGEMENTS

-1. I would like to thank my mentors Gerard McBride and later Sandeep Aggarwal for their professional support and guidance.
+1. I would like to thank my mentors Gerard McBride and ater Sandeep Aggarwal for their professional support and guidance.

 2. [Code Institute's](https://codeinstitute.net/ie/) leaders, tutors and all the staff involved in creating such a fantastic course.